Email at a Whole New Level in Axis LMS

 Email is one of the most integral parts of modern life, and modern learning.
 Because of this, it’s no surprise that your Axis LMS is going to sending emails out to your users.
 Axis v10.6 breaths new life into your emails, helping to improve their reliability, and introducing new options.

 An Overhaul to Emails

-A backend overhaul of the Axis emails has already made an improvement on the integrity of your Axis emails; and this overhaul also allowed for the standardization of all the emails sent out across the entirety of your system.
+A backend overhaul of Axis LMS emails has already made an improvement on the integrity of your Axis LMS emails; and this overhaul also allowed for the standardization of all the emails sent out across the entirety of your system.
 As one improvement led to another, a new section has been added into your Administrator System tab, allowing you to make sweeping changes to affect all the newly standardized emails.

 Theme Your Emails

 The most visually impactful is the optional HTML wrapper you can now wrap around every email sent out from the LMS.
 Initially sporting a blue theme, you can choose to change nearly every aspect of the wrapper, with font and background bringing the most impressive changes.
 The footer of the wrapper also implements new elements to allow your LMS’s emails to comply with several CANSPAM regulations, further improving your emails deliverability.

 And for administrators who want to be able to interact with their users outside the LMS, new fields have been introduced for your emails, allowing you to specify a Reply-to address (if a user should ever reply to one of the system generated emails).

 New Email Services